voedger/voedger-internals/server/users/users-emails-send.md

 - `~c.SendEmailToUser~`uncvrd[^1]❓: Initiate sending an email to a user
 - Workspace: `sys.UserProfileWS`
-- AuthZ: role.Application
+- AuthZ: `role.Application`
 - Params
   - To: Email address of the user
-  - Subject: Email subject
+  - Subject
-  - Body: Email body
+  - Body
   - BodyMime: MIME type of the body, e.g. `text/plain`, `text/html`
 - Errors
   - `~err.EmailMalformed~`uncvrd[^2]❓: Email is malformed